agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-30-cosmosdb-lease-mechanism/README.md

 1. [`nextForState.js`](/extensions/azure/cosmos/cosmos-common/src/main/resources/nextForState.js) - queries the database to look for all items that has no lease or expired lease.
 It applies a new lease on all returned items.
 This stored procedure is used to get batch of elements that are next to be processed for given state.

-More about stored procedures in CosmosDb: [stored procedures doc](https://docs.microsoft.com/rest/api/cosmos-db/stored-procedures).
+More about stored procedures in Cosmos DB: [stored procedures doc](https://docs.microsoft.com/rest/api/cosmos-db/stored-procedures).